Pico do Arieiro to Pico Ruivo: One of the Best Hikes in Madeira

 On the return leg you'll still have some uphill climbing to do!

-You’ll then head through the first of many dark tunnels so bring a head torch with you.
-We used our phones but the tunnels can get quite wet and narrow and it would have been handy to have use of our hands to keep our balance and feel out for the roof above us.
-There were a couple of bumped heads!
+You’ll then head through the first of many dark tunnels, so a head torch will be handy.
+We used our phones, but the tunnels are quite damp, narrow and slippery in places, so having use of our hands would have made our lives easier – to steady ourselves and feel the low ceiling above us – there were a couple of bumped heads.

 A narrow path on the side of the mountain shrouded in cloud with a dark tunnel to walk through at the end, Pico Ruivo, Madeira, Portugal